nanog75/hackathon/_day0/2019-02-16-understanding-day0-operations.md

 The DHCP server expects the serial number to  provided by the IOS-XR router in Option 61 (client-identifier) for DHCPv4 as well as in option 124 which contains both the Serial Number as well as the platform family and vendor code (9 for Cisco).

 You are NOT required to set up the DHCP server settings.
 This is already done for you.
-Each router in the topology has a unique, persistent Serial-Number as well as
+Each router in the topology has a unique, persistent Serial-Number as well as a unique IP assigned to that Serial Number.

+As the file below shows, the following IP addresses are assigned based on the Serial Numbers:

 On the ZTP node, dump the `/etc/dhcp/dhcpd.conf` file: